The Fascination of the Fleur de Lis: Plot

 A woman is taken ill while working in the fields, and while taking her home, her husband passes the palace of the Duke of Safoulrug.
 There, the sickly woman sees a fleur de lis, and is fascinated with the unusual flower.
 When she later gives birth to a baby girl, the infant has a birthmark shaped like a fleur de lis on her shoulder.
 The mother dies, and fifteen years later, her daughter Lisette has also acquired her mother's strange obsession for the flower.

 One day while passing the Duke's palace, she demands that her sweetheart Antoine pick one of the flowers for her, but the gardener chases them away.
-Lisette manages to steal a flower, and is seen by the Duke of Safoulrug (Lon Chaney) who is captivated by her beauty.
+Lisette manages to steal a flower, and is seen by the Duke of Safoulrug who is captivated by her beauty.
 Lisette deserts Antoine and marries the Duke instead for his money, despite the fact that she does not love him.
 During a royal reception, she meets the King, who is bewitched by her beauty and takes her in his arms.
 The Duke, knowing that he dare not confront a King, commits suicide, whereupon the King takes Lisette on as his mistress.

 His Majesty is taken ill one day, and the doctor who arrives to treat him is Antoine, her old flame, now a famous surgeon.
 Antoine goes to Lisette's room to tell her the operation was a success and she throws her arms around him.
 He rebukes her advances, saying the fleur de lis has come between them and their happiness.
 Lisette goes to the fireplace, grabs a hot poker, and burns the birthmark from her flesh.
 Months later, Lisette is caring for her old father in his hut.
 She brings some flowers to her mother's grave, and it is there that Antoine finds her and takes her in his arms.